couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ## Collections
 In Realm, objects are stored in collections based on the object type (all objects in a collection are of the same type) unless the developer is using the [Realm Unstructured](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-unstructured-data) data API (RealmAny).
 Storing data in this way comes at a performance cost in Realm.

 Couchbase Lite supports Scopes and Collections for storing JSON documents.
-A scope is a container of 1 or many Collections, up to 1,000 collections per scope.
+A scope is a namespace that may contain up to 1,000 collections.
 Collections are a group of JSON documents, whose contents can be different (schema doesn’t have to be the same).
 Storing documents with different schemas in the same Collection comes at no performance loss in Couchbase Lite and SQL++ has keywords to help you query for documents that are missing a property(field).

 Couchbase Lite Scopes and Collections Documentation:
 - [Scopes - Collections API - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/scopes-collections-manage.html)